IBM-Bluemix-Docs/mass-data-migration/connect-share-nfs.md

 {:important: .important}
 {:download: .download}

-# Connecting to the NFS share
+# Connecting to the network share by using NFS
 {: #connect-nfs-share}

 To prepare for data copy, you can access the network share on the {{site.data.keyword.mdms_full}} device by using the Network File System (NFS) protocol.